Dynatrace-APAC/dynatrace-apac.github.io/workshops/get-started-dt.md

 **Cloud Automation**
 - Dynatrace AIOps gives you precise answers automatically.
 Dynatrace collects high-fidelity data and maps dependencies in real-time so that the Dynatrace explainable AI engine, Davis®, can show you the precise root causes of problems or anomalies, enabling quick auto-remediation and intelligent cloud orchestration.

-The above use cases are also labs which you can run through:
+The above use cases are setup as labs which you can run through:
 * [Digital Experience Management with Dynatrace](/workshops/dem)
 * [Advanced Observability with Dynatrace](/workshops/advanced-observability)
 * [BizOps with Dynatrace](/workshops/bizops)